-1010.
+- 1010.
 Special Topics in Foreign Language Study 1 (4).
-Pr., English Composition I recommended.
-Training in listening, speaking, reading, writing and culture in a foreign language announced at course scheduling.
-May be repeated for credit as target language changes.

-1020.
+Pr., Written proficiency in modern language not routinely taught at AUM will receive credit in passing.
+Contact coordinator of International Studies for details. - 1020.
 Special Topics in Foreign Language Study 2 (4).
 Pr., TLFL 1010.
 Training in listening, speaking, reading, writing and culture in a foreign language announced at course scheduling.
 May be repeated for credit as target language changes.